First 10 acts qualify for Eurovision Song Contest final - WTMJ

 Russian singer Manizha emerged in a red boiler suit from an oversized traditional dress, while Israeli performer Eden Alene shrugged off her white mini dress to uncover a skin-tight black costume.

+“Thank you for the support.
+I love my country.
+I love everyone.
+And this is for you, Israel,” Alene said after the semifinal in a message to her nation, which is engaged in a conflict with the Hamas militant group that has killed more than 200 Palestinians and 12 Israelis.

-Lithuanian pop-rock band The Roop got the party started with the fittingly titled song “Discoteque” and its opening lines: “OK, I feel the rhythm.
+In Rotterdam, Lithuanian pop-rock band The Roop got the Eurovision party started with the fittingly titled song “Discoteque” and its opening lines: “OK, I feel the rhythm.
 Something’s going on here.”
 They can now extend that feeling straight to Saturday’s final.

 The competition, which this year spotlights contestants performing 39 songs from nations across Europe as well as Australia and Israel, is one of the largest events staged in Europe since the pandemic began.
 It is taking place as the continent begins to tentatively emerge from lockdowns and infection-control restrictions.